Therealchainman/archive-cp/algorithms/factorials.md

 ## Multinomial theorem

+Count the number of permutations of a multiset.

-An implementation I can use for multionmial calculations
+An implementation I can use for multinomial calculations

 Can count situations where you have balls of [2,2,2,3,5], so you have some identical, to find the number of ways you can use the multinomial theorem to place in 10 boxes or something.